Friday 8 August 1941

-In Montenegro, General Alessandro Pirzio Biroli orders confiscation of insurgents' property.
+In Montenegro, General Alessandro Pirzio Biroli orders the confiscation of insurgents' property.
 The revolt that began on 13 July still continues with little interference from the Italian occupation authorities.
-The Italians are assembling strong forces for a counter-offensive which include six divisions (Messina, Puglie, Pusteria, Taro, Venezia and Cacciatori delle Alpi), two Blackshirts Legion (108 and 164), two combat groups (I group of Cavalry Regiment Cavalleggeri Guide and Skanderbeg) and two battalions of border guard.
+The Italians are assembling strong forces for a counter-offensive which include six divisions (Messina, Puglie, Pusteria, Taro, Venezia, and Cacciatori delle Alpi), two Blackshirts Legion (Nos.
+108 and 164), two combat groups (I group of Cavalry Regiment Cavalleggeri Guide and Skanderbeg) and two battalions of the border guard.
 While this is a formidable force, the territory is very rugged and difficult to subdue.

 Anglo/US Relations: President Roosevelt continues waiting aboard a cruiser at Placentia Bay for the arrival of British Prime Minister Winston Churchill aboard a battleship.

 US/Japanese Relations: Talks continue between the US State Department and Japanese Ambassador Nomura in DC.
 The Japanese now are proposing a summit meeting between President Roosevelt and Japanese Prime Minister Fumimaro Konoye, but US Secretary of State Cordell Hull merely agrees to take the proposal under consideration.

 |Anticipating a siege, Soviet authorities have camouflaged a Bronze Horseman so that it cannot be seen by Luftwaffe bombers, August 8, 1941.|